 ii) Once all the content is migrated, add in hreflang, as outlined by Google here.
 This will save you from being penalized for duplicate content.
 This is a tag that’s added to each page on all your sites (add it to theme.liquid in the <head> section to ensure it’s listed for every page), which tells Google that the stores are linked.
 This is a critical step; if you don’t do it, Google can slap your stores with penalties or even de-index them, so make sure you do it!
 Here’s a great article explaining the implementation.

-- If you are using any apps on your original store, make sure you reinstall and configure those for the new one too.
+- Finally, In the case of using any apps on your original store, make sure you reinstall and configure those for the new one too.

 Step Four: Set Up Your IP Redirect

-The most effective way to get people to the right store for their location is to proactively point them to it.
+The most effective way to get people to the right store for their location is to point them to it.
 The Country Selector does exactly that.
-The software detects the visitor’s location, then pops up a little bar at the top of the page, offering to take them to the local store.
-It’s not invasive or aggressive — they can choose to stay at the store they landed at — but it gives them the option to switch over immediately to the right store for their location.
+The software detects the visitor’s location, then pops up a little bar, offering to take them to the local store.
+It’s not invasive or aggressive.
+They can choose to stay at the store they landed at.
+It gives them the option to switch over immediately to the right store for their location.

 Here’s what it looks like in action: